lydiaYchen/LydiaYchen.github.io/research.md

 In this line of research, we are designing robust, privacy-preserving and fair learning algorithms.
 Topics include:
 - [Robust and Adversarial Machine Learning](#Robust): designing learning algorithms that are robust to dirty data inputs.
-- [Adversarial Attacks] (#Attack): designing adversarial attacks and defense mechanisms for deployed deep models.
+- [Adversarial Attacks](#Attack): designing adversarial attacks and defense mechanisms for deployed deep models.
 - [Fair Information Maximization on Social Media](#FairIM) designing learning algorithms that can be debiased, for example in terms of gender or race, via data selection and objective modification of learning algorithms.
 - Differential private (deep) learning: designing effective differential private ML models with precise accuracy accounting.